-The College of Education, Health & Human Sciences at the The University of Tennessee, has one of the few nationally ranked teacher licensure programs.
-Candidates earn a Bachelor’s Degree in a content area and then return to take graduate courses required for state certification.
-A Master’s Degree can be earned by completing twelve hours beyond the required courses.
-A major distinguishing characteristic of this program is the one-year internship in a middle grades classroom which guarantees a full range of professional experiences and counts as one year of teaching experience in Tennessee.
+The College of Education, Health & Human Sciences at The University of Tennessee has one of the few nationally ranked teacher licensure programs.
+Candidates earn a Bachelor’s Degree in a science or math content area or have sufficient upper-division credits in math or science, and then return to take graduate courses required for state certification.

 - Select the College of Education, Health and Human Sciences.

 - Scroll to TPTE and select “Display Programs for this Department.”